OK, cards on the table: I don’t really like shopping at Costco.

 It sure beats roaming the labyrinth that is the Costco floor plan, hoping I don’t run into the Minotaur somewhere in the back near the toilet paper!

 In the end, my decision to give Costco the cold shoulder and instead shop at Aldi is a highly personal one.
-Costco may work great for you in your life and save you more money than Aldi.
+Costco may work great for you and save you more money than Aldi.
 If that’s the case, keep doing what you’re doing!
-But if you’re a Costco loyalist, I’d encourage you to at least give Aldi a shot.
+But I’d encourage you to, at least once, give Aldi a shot.